maciej-arkit/Spring-Boot-with-Google-App-Engine/README.md

 This sample is part of the guide [**"How to Develop Spring Boot Application on Google App Engine - Step by Step Guide"**](https://startup-with-gae.blogspot.com/)

 It demonstrates step by step, how to deploy a Spring Boot application on Google App Engine.
-Application uses Spring Boot as a core technology, but it also includes following components to present working web application:
+Application uses Spring Boot as a core technology.
+It also includes following components to present working web application:
 * Cloud SQL (MySQL)
 * JPA
 * Spring Security